yope/cpuv2/README.md

 in the colorram buffer and uses a fixed palette of 16 colors.
 Each byte of colorram contains the foreground color index in the 4 LSBs and the background color index in the 4 MSBs.

+### UART ###

+There is also a very simple UART.
+It has a baud-rate generator and can transmit and receive 8-bit data with one stop bit and no parity.
+It has a rather large RX-fifo, to accomodate polling-based operation without losing data due to poll-latency.

+### 10Base-T Ethernet MAC + PHY ###

+The enet module is a work in progress Ethernet controller that implements basic 10Base-T ethernet (IEEE802.3i).
+It uses pins gp20/gn20 for TX+/TX- and gp19/gn19 for RX+/RX- respectively.
+You can connect TX+ and TX- to the corresponding RJ45 pair through 2 150Ohm resistors each and you will be able to watch the test frames with WireShark or tcpdump on your PC as soon as you press the "right" button.
+Use a short cable to avoid problems and reduce the possibility of accidentally frying your ULX3S.
+The PC side should auto-detect a link at 10Base-T half-duplex after the enet module comes out of reset.

 ### SoC memory map

 The memory map will probably change a lot still, and this documentation might often be out